Senior Mental Health: 6 Ways to Improve Cognition & Emotion as We Age

-From memory problems and cognitive decline to a growing loneliness epidemic, seniors are especially vulnerable to mental health issues.
+Memory problems, cognitive decline and a growing loneliness epidemic, all make seniors especially vulnerable to mental health issues.

 The good news about Senior Mental Health

-The good news about Senior Mental Health is that there are a number of activities and resources available to help keep the older adults close to you engaged and in good mental health and spirits.
+The good news about senior mental health is that it is a treatable condition.
+In addition to the possibility of clinical intervention through the use of prescribed medications or therapy, there are a number of activities and resources available to help keep older adults engaged and in good mental health and spirits.

-As circumstances and family dynamics change, active retirement living and adult day health programs can offer seniors a supportive community and social environment to keep up with the activities they love and even discover a few new ones!
+As circumstances and family dynamics change, active retirement living and adult day health programs can offer seniors a supportive community and social environment to keep up with the activities they love and even introduce them to some new ones!

-With that in mind, here is our Seniors' guide to improving and maintaining good mental health and wellbeing.
+With that in mind, here is our seniors’ guide to improving and maintaining good senior mental health and well-being.

 1. Play Mind Games

-Just as the body needs physical activity and stimulation to stay healthy, the brain needs stimulation to stay sharp and avoid cognitive decline common as we age.
+Just as the body needs physical activity and stimulation to stay healthy, the brain needs stimulation to stay sharp and avoid cognitive decline as we age.
+According to Harvard Health Publishing, brain games can help sharpen certain thinking skills such as processing speed, planning skills, reaction time, decision making and short-term memory.

 Any activity that keeps the mind engaged and working towards solving problems contributes to brain health, but some of the most common and accessible activities for seniors include:

-- Reading and writing: journaling can help to manage and alleviate the effects of stress and anxiety
+- Studies have proven that reading can enhance memory function, reduce stress and promote better sleep.
+Journaling can also help to manage and alleviate the effects of stress and anxiety.

 2. Get Physical